 Our student advisors are here to guide you with:

 Upon completion of this unit, students will be able to:

-- describe principles of effective community services case work in the context of the individual case worker and client;
+describe principles of effective community services case work in the context of the individual case worker, client and service organisation context;

 - Topics will be available to enrolled students in the subjects Learning Management System site approximately one week prior to the commencement of the teaching period.

 In order to enrol in this subject, you must be accepted into one of the following degrees:

 - Equipment requirements - Headphones or speakers (required to listen to lectures and other media) Headset, including microphone (highly recommended) Webcam (may be required for participation in virtual classrooms and/or media presentations).